Tonight, on election night, I’m building a fire, and on top of the logs I’m burning one stick for each thing I vote against in the world, such as:

 Speaking of food, after our flights, my friend Angela, who loved the experience too, took me to a Mexican restaurant I’d never been to, where the beans were ambrosia.
 I’ve been back there since and they’re definitely good, but not like that magical dinner after a free-fly in the sky.

 Hang gliding is different for me.
 Maybe because I’m horizontal like a bird, maybe because rural Wisconsin is beautiful, definitely because I feel carefree.
 I consider it no more dangerous than getting in a car.
-Or than living life for that matter, where we have no limit of frightening things like all the shit that’s in the news every day.
+Or than living life for that matter, where we have no limit of frightening things like all the shit that’s in “the news” every day.

 One of the things I love about going to Wisconsin Hang Gliding is the drive.
 You could definitely say I like locomotion.
 I live to travel ground that I don’t cover every day, and it intrigues me to see fresh landscapes.
 On the two far-apart occasions I’ve made the drive, every bend in the road felt new to me, curving with rolling hills, scattered with farms, wetted with marshland.

-On this glorious October day, the orange and yellow leaves caught the sun as I cruised past untroubled cows, gnarled oaks, and pumpkin patches.
+On this glorious autumn day, the orange and yellow leaves caught the sun as I cruised past untroubled cows, gnarled oaks, and pumpkin patches.
 At one point I saw a boy of about 10 fly off his school bus and race up the long drive toward his house.
 Was he running to get faster?
 Was he rushing to see something he’d missed all day?
 Was he thinking, “If I get to the barn before the dog barks, I’ll get what I want for my birthday”?

 I dunno, but he was part of the idyllic scene for sure.
 He and his beautiful free soul.